kbmlab/BioFeatureFinder/README.md

 ## Testing dataset

 For testing of the algorith, we've included a sub-sample of the RBFOX2 RNA-binding protein eCLIP dataset (approx. 10% of the raw dataset).
-After installing BioFeatureFinder with "pip", please use the following commands:
+After installing BioFeatureFinder with "pip install -e ." and any dependencies, please also install the following binaries from UCSC utilities directory (http://hgdownload.soe.ucsc.edu/admin/exe/):

-*
+    wigToBigWig
+    bigWigMerge
+    bedGraphToBigWig

+Input files for BioFeatureFinder test dataset include the human genome sequence (hg19 assembly) and bigWig files with phastCon scores for conservation.
+Both of these files are too large to be included in GitHub, so we need to download and process these files to be used by BFF.
+This can either be done manually (following the steps below) ou using the "get_genome_and_conversation.sh" script located in the "test_data/hg19_data/" folder (WARNING: This step can take a long time.
+Alternatively, you can download only the genome sequence directly (ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/GRCh37.p13.genome.fa.gz) and phastCons scores for multiple alignments of 99 vertebrate genomes (100way) to the human genome already in bigWig format available at: http://hgdownload.soe.ucsc.edu/goldenPath/hg19/phastCons100way/hg19.100way.phastCons.bw).